Unknown-Geek/Useless-Projects-Pre-event/Git and Github.md

 5. Push to GitHub
 6. Make another change and repeat the process

-## Helpful Tips for Teaching

-- **Start with visual tools**: Use GitHub Desktop or VS Code's Git integration before command line
-- **Use analogies**: Compare to familiar concepts like saving documents or taking photos
-- **Practice with dummy projects**: Use simple text files before real code
-- **Show the GitHub interface**: Demonstrate how commits look on the website
-- **Emphasize the "why"**: Explain benefits before diving into commands

 ## Common Questions & Answers

 **Q: What's the difference between Git and GitHub?**